For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Cost – Free

-• Good for – Monitoring your utility bills.
+• Good for – Monitoring your utility bills and reducing waste.

 We're all guilty of being a bit wasteful from time to time when it comes to energy consumption – whether it's being a bit too free and easy with switching the heating on, taking gloriously long showers or leaving our laptops charging for days on end.
 It's easy to put off thinking about what you're spending until that dreaded utility bill drops through the letterbox.